katcipis/katcipis.github.io/_drafts/restless-restfull.md

 (specially with some bad implementations of RPC and remote objects).

-Perhaps the notion of maturity is intended to be used inside a REST API, but most people that advocate RESTfulness takes it as a maturity of any API.
+Perhaps the notion of maturity is intended to be used inside a REST API, but most people that advocate RESTfulness takes it as a maturity of any API (and no one wants to have an immature API).

 When you start to grown up you start to see that there are no demons, so RPC is not a demon and REST is not the glorious light that will